ajbarrows/abcd-overview/fMRI/README.md

 * Hemodynamic response functions (HRFs) are modelled using a gamma variate basic function and its temporal derrivative.
 This is implemented in `abcd_hrf.py`

     <img src="./img/abcd_hrf.png" alt="ABCD HRF" width="400"/>

+* Instantaneous events (MID, SST) or blocks (nBack) are convolved with the above HRF.

+* GLMs are fit using for __each run__, obtaining a Beta coefficient and standard errors of the mean calculated from the ratio of Beta and the t-statistic __for each run__

+* Beta and standard errors are averaged across imaging runs, weighted by the nominal degrees of freedom for each model (i.e., the number of non-censored frames minus the number of model parameters)
+    * Runs with fewer than 50 degrees of fredom are excluded from the average between runs

+* For ROIs, task contrasts are computed using subtraction logic.

+* Censoring invalid contrasts:

+    > We censor the beta and SEM values for all ROIs for those contrasts that have RMS of SEM values across the cortical surface greater than 5% signal change.
+This represents less than 0.5% of all subject-task-contrast-run combinations.
+The censored values are replaced with empty cells.